 Over the last 20 years, Lima's best restaurants have helped propel Peruvian food onto the world's culinary stage.
+Chef Gaston Acurio is credited with raising awareness of Peruvian cuisine, most notably ceviche.

+He has since built a global restaurant empire on that authority.
 Younger chefs, many behind the restaurants on this list, continue to innovate, scouring the country for a diversity of ingredients to prepare using modern techniques.

-I used Lima as a base to explore Peru and other parts of South America from 2011 to 2012.
-And I've returned every few years to try more of the best places to eat.
+Beyond the United States and Colombia, I've spent the most time in Peru.
+From 2011 to 2012, I used Lima as a base to explore Peru and other parts of South America.
+Since then, I've returned every few years to try more of the best places to eat.
+My list of Lima's best restaurants is based on more than a decade of travel to the Peruvian capital, the City of Kings.

 Lima's Top Restaurants